All Products

 • If the resize is successful and the applications on the server run as expected, the operation is complete.

-• If the resize fails, roll back the disk using the snapshot backup.
-For more information, see Roll back a disk using a snapshot.
+• If the resize fails, roll back the disk by using the snapshot that you created.
+For more information, see Roll back a disk by using a snapshot.

 In this example, the server runs the 64-bit Windows Server 2012 R2 operating system.
-The system disk (C drive) capacity is 40 GB before the upgrade and 60 GB after the upgrade.
+The system disk (C: drive) is 40 GB before the upgrade and 60 GB after the upgrade.

 For more information, see Connect to a Windows server.